 Since course offerings on the Rome campus are limited, freshman and sophomore year programs must be arranged carefully, saving the Rome core courses for Rome.
 Please be advised that taking one of the Rome courses prior to Rome may result in a student's being disqualified to attend Rome.

 Students requesting a waiver of these registration requirements for any reason, including planning to register for Italian in Rome, must obtain prior approval of the Dean of Constantin College.

-ENG 2311 Literary Tradition III (can be taken as ENG 3355 ST/Tragedy & Comedy) (Prerequisite: Literary Tradition I, ENG 1301; Recommended Prerequisite: Literary Tradition II, ENG 1302)
+ENG 2311 The Literary Tradition III (can be taken as ENG 3355 ST/Tragedy & Comedy) (Prerequisite: The Literary Tradition I, ENG 1301; Strongly Recommended Prerequisite: The Literary Tradition II, ENG 1302)

 HIS 2301 Western Civilization I

-PHI 2323 Philosophy of Man (Prerequisite: Philosophy and the Ethical Life, PHI 1301)
+PHI 2323 The Human Person (Prerequisite: Philosophy and the Ethical Life, PHI 1301)